Laureate Park entrance sign in the Lake Nona area near East Park southeast Orlando Florida

 Are homes in East Park selling quickly?+

 Yes.
-The provided market report shows a median of 13 days to sell, with properties moving a little faster than the Greater Orlando average.
+Current current data shows a median of 13 days to sell, with properties moving a little faster than the Greater Orlando average.

 Are East Park homes selling above asking?+

-Not in the latest report.
-The market report shows 0% of homes sold above asking and 80% sold below asking in the latest 30-day period.
+The market the numbers show 0% of homes sold above asking and 80% sold below asking in the latest 30-day period.

 What types of homes are common in East Park?+

 East Park is mostly single-family homes, with some duplexes, townhome-style homes, and row-home-style properties.
-Your lifestyle report shows about 69% single-family housing and 85% owner occupancy.
+The area shows about 69% single-family housing and 85% owner occupancy.

 Is East Park walkable?+